ravi-prakash1907/Data-Structures-and-Algo/README.md

 # Data Structures and Algorithms

-This repo holds the Data Structures and Algorithms related that are written in `python`.
+This repo holds the Data Structures and Algorithms related codes that are written in `python`.